MisterPup/go-to-live-kata/README.md

   http://saltstack.com/

-The script will launch three virtual machines (vms), one master and two minions that are managed by the master.
+The script will launch three virtual machines, one master and two minions that are managed by the master.

 The master and one minion are configured with Ubuntu 14.04, while the other minion is configured with CentOS 6.7.
 In this way we want to demonstrate how Saltstack can be applied to different distros.

 After following the instructions in the "Guide" section, you will have two wordpress installations in both minions.

-Tests have been made with Virtualbox.
+Tests have been made with Virtualbox and Ubuntu as host.

 Please note that sensitive informations (password, private key) have been stored on the repository for simplicity.